hugofmonteiro/CNN_PageFlipping-Project/README.md

 # Goal:

+- Using a custom CNN model, predict if the page is being flipped using a single image.
-- Predict if the page is being flipped using a single image.
+- Using a pre-trained ResNet, VGG16, and MobileNet, predict if the page is being flipped using a single image.

 # Success Metric:

 - Evaluate model performance based on F1 score, the higher the better but should be higher than 91%.
+- Model should also have a final size lower than 40Mb so it can fit in a smartphone app.

 # Bonus: